CS5008-khoury-lionelle/TeamActivities/Module06/README.md

 ### Discuss and Build
 Work together with your partners to build the merge function.
 While the code is provided online, it is important to understand each step, so take piece of paper out and draw samples.
-Can you comment in the code with your understanding?
+Comment in the code with your understanding.

+> **Challenging**:
+> The merge sort is a challenging algorithm, that looks simple after it is completed.
+It is why we are doing it in a group, and you are free to use online resources if you get stuck.
+Just make sure you **understand** what is going on.

+## Other Sorts?
+Take time to search additional sorts online (there are a *ton* of them).
+Each person should find a sort, and describe to the group what situations it is best used for.
+Even better if you can find a visualization for that sort.

-## Testing
+## Leet Code Practice

-Now take the time to start running tests for your Report.md for Homework 05.
-Mergesort is needed to fill out the table, and help you answer the questions.
-You can use the time to also discuss your results with others.
+Lastly, work on modules 05 leet code practice.
+Everyone pick a different problem, and take turns explaining your solution *as* you work through the code (as time allows).
+This is called "live coding" and often required in technical interviews.
+Moving forward, we would like you to emphasize the explaining of code as you work through it, to better prepare you for technical interviews.

 ## 📚 Resources
 * [Merge Sort on Khan](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/divide-and-conquer-algorithms)